9ntonio/OmneSoft/README.md

 - **UI**: I was not able to add the filter UI noted in the example in time.
 I would want to add them and test various options to insure best use @ desktop and mobile.
 I would also add the styles noted in the designs to the pagination if I had more time.
 - **Actions Column**: I was not able to add a simple dropdown or button to the column in time.
 - **Proper Error Handling**: I would integrate the proper error handling as what I have is for presentation purposes only.
 I would want to hook the error checks to an actual server env.

+---

+Thank you for the opportunity & I hope I was able to show you my process & expertise.